tokestermw/blog-static/content/posts/fukushima-data.md

 At least for 09-24-2013, the optimal conversion rate is 270.
 Whether that is the best conversion it's not possible to know given this data.

-### No obvious difference
+### No clear difference

-In my case, for this set of data, I found no telling difference.
-However, interpolation does not work well outside the interpolated points and it becomes more unstable as you get closer to the epicenter.
+For this set of data, I found no telling difference.
+Interpolation does not work well outside the interpolated points by definition and the results become more unstable as you get closer to the epicenter.
 All in all, it's good to have multiple datasets as checks on the system

 ## Links